kostasdak/gomvc/README.md

 </br>

 ## Template file names general rules
-It is recomended to use the folowing rule for template filenames.
+It is recommended to use the following rule for template filenames.
 All template files must have `.tmpl` extension

 * Template layout</br>
 This file is the layout of your app `base.layout.html`

 * Pages</br>
-If a page needs a data from a databese table use this pattern : `[dbtable].[action].tmpl`</br>
+If a page needs a data from a database table use this pattern : `[dbtable].[action].tmpl`</br>
 If a page is a static page you can use this pattern : `[dbtable].view.tmpl`